DarkSoul26/Curriculum-Vitae-1.0/README.md

-# cv
+# Curriculum Vitae 1.0
-About Sanchit and his experiences.
+A CV website using basic HTML and CSS.